2008 United States presidential election in Minnesota: 2008 Republican National Convention

 Four cities made bids to the Republican National Committee (RNC) for proposals to host the 2008 Convention.
 Those cities were Cleveland, Ohio; Minneapolis-Saint Paul, Minnesota; New York City, New York; and Tampa-St. Petersburg, Florida.
 The RNC Selection Committee made its recommendation for Minneapolis-Saint Paul and on September 27, 2006, the RNC made its decision public that the 2008 Republican National Convention would be held in Minneapolis-Saint Paul.
 The RNC made their decision earlier than originally scheduled because the Democratic National Committee (DNC) also had Minneapolis-Saint Paul as a finalist among bidding cities.
 (After the RNC's selection, the DNC removed Minneapolis-Saint Paul from consideration which left the DNC with only two cities to choose from: New York City and Denver, Colorado.)
 This is the second time the Minneapolis-Saint Paul area held the Republican National Convention—the first was held in 1892.

 Fundraising

 John McCain raised a total of $2,423,705 in the state.
 Barack Obama raised $6,058,168.

 Advertising and visits

-Obama and his interest groups $3,006,784.
+Obama and his interest groups spent $3,006,784.
 McCain and his interest groups spent 4,467,107.
 The Republican ticket visited the state 9 times.
 Obama visited the state only once.